Sandalwood is one of the most popular natural aromatics on the planet.

 From an energetic standpoint, burning sandalwood incense and oil is an excellent way to clear your space of negative emotion and bad juju.
 Are you having a bad day?
 Light some sandalwood incense and enjoy the calming aroma.

-Like sage and palo santo, it can be cut and lit to give off a slight smoke in the air.
-By incorporating this aroma as part of the beginning of your chosen spiritual practice, you can help set the tone for calmness and healing throughout your entire meditation session or other rituals.
+By incorporating sandalwood as part of your chosen spiritual practice, you can help set the tone for calmness and healing throughout your entire meditation session or other rituals.

 Threatened Species Alert: IUCN Red List of Threatened Species includes East Indian Sandalwood, santalum album.